Enjoy 48 Hours of Winter Fun in Albany Without Any Snow

 Alternative Saturday Late Night Suggestion: Sip & Sample Locally Produced Craft Beverages

 You can also end the night with a trip to one of the Capital Region's craft beverage tasting rooms.
 There are multiple places where you can sit back, relax, and sip craft beer, wine, or even hard cider.
-Here are just a couple hotspots you should check out: Nine Pin Cider in Albany, Unified Beerworks in Malta, The Saratoga Winery & Tasting Room in Saratoga Springs, or Brown's Brewing Co. in Troy.
+Here are just a couple hotspots you should check out: Nine Pin Cider in Albany, The Saratoga Winery & Tasting Room in Saratoga Springs, or Brown's Brewing Co. in Troy.

 Sunday Morning: Grab a Bite to Eat at One of These Breakfast Spots